 The goal was not met as there was no reliable and valid data to report for the 2017 goal.
-[Reported in August 2017]

 B) PUBLICLY FUNDED PROJECTS

 • By June 30, 2017, the number people with disabilities involved in a publicly funded project will increase by 75 for a total of 167.